Updated: 6 days ago

-A man tells himself the reason his boss has been treating him distantly, impersonally is because he is going through a difficult time (with the economic down-turn), but that his job is secure, that he is essential
+A man tells himself that his boss has been treating him distantly, impersonally because he is going through a difficult time (with the economic down-turn), but that his job is secure, that he is essential

-A woman tells herself that her relationship is solid, that they are deeply in love, soul mates, and that his increasing distance is just stress from work.
+A woman tells herself that her relationship is solid, that they are deeply in love, soul mates, and that his increasing distance is stress from work.

-She looked perplexed and shook her head.
+She frowned and shook her head.

 I took a deep breath and said, “When you talk about him, your voice is, um, too cheery; and it has, well, an edge to it.”

-She shook her head again and asked, “What are you talking about?”
+She shook her head, and again asked, “What are you talking about?”

 Later that night, she called and immediately said, “He won’t talk to me.”